 Translation Software: The Promise

-The idea of MT is to feed a source (original) language document into a computer and have the resident translation software produce a document for a target language.
-The MT software uses a sophisticated combination of databases and glossaries to create a source document which, in theory, is understandable to a native speaker of that language.
+The idea of Software Translations (ST) is to feed a source (original) language document into a computer and have the resident translation software produce a document for a target language.
+The ST software uses a combination of databases and glossaries to create a source document which, in theory, is understandable to a native speaker of that language.

-Make no mistake, the software is "sophisticated," and the very idea that a program can make a reasonable stab at turning one language into another is astounding.
-However, even the best programs offer only up to 90% accuracy.
+Some programs claim up to 90% accuracy.
 What does that mean?
 Literally every tenth word or phrase will have something wrong with it.
-This isn't such a problem if you know what mistakes the software has made, but all too often, companies rely on this software for finished documents, getting no editing or proofing by a native speaker.
-That would be a bad idea even if the "90% accuracy" claim was true.
-Read on.
+This isn't such a problem if you know what mistakes the software has made and know how to fix them, but companies rely on this software for finished documents, getting no editing or proofing by a native speaker.
+That would be a bad idea even if the "90% accuracy" claim is true.
+NOW Translations has found that it isn't true at all.

 Out of Sight, Out of Mind?

-Let's look at an example where the MT is absolutely correct, yet utterly wrong.
-"Out of Sight, Out of Mind" is a phrase we all know, right?
-The MT interpretation was, "Invisible, Insane."
-It's not wrong.
-The phrase could mean that, but it doesn't.
+Let's look at an example where the ST is absolutely correct, yet utterly wrong.
+"Out of Sight, Out of Mind"; one program interpreted this as, "Invisible, Insane."
+Logically, the phrase could mean that, but in the real world of the English language, it doesn't.

-Imagine submitting a business proposal and it was at best, only 90% accurate; what about packaging, recipes, auditing statements, even love letters?
-While some of those errors might be typos or garbled sentences that the reader can either figure out eventually or skip with no harm done, other errors can be insulting, misleading, ridiculous.
-Insulting, misleading, and ridiculous aren't the usual goals for business or romance and probably wouldn't make for a good batch of cookies.
+Imagine submitting a business proposal and it was, at best, only 90% accurate; what about packaging, recipes, auditing statements, even love letters?
+Some of these errors aren't just typos.
+Some of these errors can be insulting, misleading, and ridiculous.
+Insulting, misleading, and ridiculous aren't the usual goals for business or romance and probably won't make a good batch of cookies.

-Would MT help me if I had some grasp of the language, maybe some college courses?
+Would ST help me if I had some grasp of the language, maybe some college courses?

 You were an excellent student, both in terms of writing, reading, and speaking.